 Current Opinion in Gastroenterology was launched in 1985.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of gastroenterology is divided into 12 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Section Editors for this issue.

-Chantal Housset was trained as a Hepatologist in René Descartes University Paris 05, France.
-She was Visiting Scientist and NIH grant recipient in 1992, at University of California, San Francisco, California, USA.
-She obtained a PhD degree from Denis Diderot University Paris 07, France, in 1993 and Research Direction Habilitation from Sorbonne University Paris 06, France, in 1998.
-She was appointed fulltime Researcher at INSERM (National Institute of Health and Medical Research) in 1994, and full-time Professor in Cell Biology at Sorbonne University Paris 06, in 2000.
+Chantal Housset was trained as a Hepatologist in Université Paris 5 René Descartes, France.
+She was NIH Visiting at University of California San Francisco, USA, in 1992.
+She obtained a PhD degree from Université Paris 07, France, in 1993 and Research Direction Habilitation from Université Paris 06, France, in 1998.
+She was appointed fulltime Researcher at INSERM (National Institute of Health and Medical Research) in 1994, and full-time Professor in Cell Biology at Université Paris 06, in 2000.
 She is Course Director of molecular and cellular biology at Sorbonne University Medical School & Life Science Department.
-She is Member of the Executive Committees of the Reference Center for Inflammatory Biliary Diseases and Auto-immune Hepatitis, Saint-Antoine Hospital, of the Rare Liver Disease National Network (FILFOIE), and of the Institute of Cardiometabolism and Nutrition (ICAN).
-She is Director of an INSERM- Sorbonne University Research Laboratory in Saint-Antoine Research Center (CRSA).
+She is a member of the Reference Center for Inflammatory Biliary Diseases and Auto-immune Hepatitis, Saint-Antoine Hospital, of the Rare Liver Disease National Network (FILFOIE).
+She is Director of an INSERM- Sorbonne University Laboratory of translational research in Saint-Antoine Research Center (CRSA).
 The expertise of the Laboratory relates to the mechanisms responsible for metabolic and biliary diseases of the liver and their progression towards fibrosis.
-Dr Housset is currently Director of an INSERM-UPMC mixed service unit (UMS) of imaging and cytometry (LUMIC).
-She is member of the University National Council (CNU) in Cell Biology.
-She has been recipient of a reward from the Ministry of Education and Research (MESR) since 2007.
-She published 150 articles.
+Dr Housset is member of the University National Council (CNU) in Cell Biology.
+She published 160 articles.
 Her main scientific contributions relate to the mechanisms of bile secretion, the pathobiology of biliary diseases, the origins and functions of liver myofibroblasts.

 Eamonn M.M.
 Quigley